Ankit-Kumar20/the_project_2/README.md

 ## 🚀 Features

 - **AI-Powered Travel Planning**: Generate detailed travel itineraries with ReactFlow diagrams
-- **Real-time Travel Information**: Uses Tavily AI to gather up-to-date travel information from the web
+- **Real-time Travel Information**: Uses Exa AI to gather up-to-date travel information from the web
 - **Smart Recommendations**: LLM analyzes real-time data to suggest actual attractions and activities
 - **Google Maps Integration**: Each location includes a clickable link to view on Google Maps
 - **Interactive Flow Diagram**: Visual representation of your entire trip with day-by-day breakdown